 Finally, the film has a top-notch cast, right down to the smallest roles.
 It’s now hard to believe that most of the actors were second/third choices.

-Towering over all of them is Bette Davis.
-She always claimed that she and Margo Channing had very little in common, but I’m not sure that’s entirely true.
+Bette is simply extraordinary.
+Davis always claimed that she and Margo had very little in common, but I’m not sure that’s true.
 Maybe she’s right, I don’t know, but Margo is exactly how I perceived Davis to be in real life.
-Anyhow, Davis does a superb job letting you see the human side of a larger-than-life theater personality.
-Even when she behaves badly (“infants behave the way I do, you know – they carry on and misbehave – they’d get drunk if they knew how”), you are always in Margo’s corner.
+Anyhow, Davis does a superb job letting you see the human side of her character — even when she behaves badly (“infants behave the way I do, you know…” ), you are always in Margo’s corner.

 Conclusions & Final Thoughts:

-As I said before, All About Eve has many great lines (my personal favorite is: “I’ll admit I may have seen better days, but I’m still not to be had for the price of a cocktail, like a salted peanut”), fantastic acting, and excellent production values.
+As I said before, All About Eve has many great lines (my personal favorite: “I’ll admit I may have seen better days, but I’m still not to be had for the price of a cocktail, like a salted peanut”), fantastic acting, and excellent production values.
 It’s one of those movies I never get tired of watching.
-It has a powerful, memorable ending — in one short, dialogueless scene Mankiewicz summarizes what this film is all about.
-All About Eve easily stands with the greatest films in history.
+It has a powerful, memorable ending — in one short, dialogueless scene Mankiewicz summarizes what this film is all about… All About Eve is one of the greatest films in history.
 B&W, 138 minutes, Not Rated.